-This is a class that teaches how the fundamentals of computer vision that forms the basis of "visual" AI.
+This is a class that teaches you how to design AI systems.
 Using AI systems to do class work is therefore an obvious form of cheating.
 The use of AI systems or AI assistants (including but not limited to language models such as ChatGPT) for completing any part of assignments in this class is considered cheating.
 There are no exceptions to this rule.